apache/openwhisk-debugger/README.md

    Creating action trampoline
 ```

+The first time you launch this, you will experience a small delay, as the debugger pulls in the NodeJS package dependencies supported by OpenWhisk.
+This will allow you to debug actions that require one or more of the NodeJS [packages supported by OpenWhisk](https://dev-console.stage1.ng.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_ref_javascript).

 ### Getting Help

 The short-hand for this is `-a`.
 To learn more about the options for each command, you can issue a `-h` request, e.g.